"

 Educational environments foster durable skills that prepare you for workplace and lifelong success.
 However, there is a key difference between these environments: as you’re learning certain skills, instructors need to be able to assess the choices you’re making, often under challenging circumstances, to offer guidance about how to succeed.

-Unlike most workplace scenarios, classroom environments want to assess student learning so they’re prepared for the future.
-This means instructors must be able to see the labor—i.e., the choices a student made in order to figure out how to respond to a challenge.
+This means instructors must be able to see the labor—the choices a student made in order to figure out how to respond to a challenge.
 This usually requires effort, what some like to call “friction,” and it’s often uncomfortable at first.
 It also takes time.
-GenAI can often reduce that friction and it feels so easy to outsource your thinking and time.
+GenAI can often reduce that friction and it feels so easy to outsource your thinking and time (the fancy term is “cognitive offloading”).

-But what’s becoming clear is that using AI effectively requires human input on many different levels (remain the human in the loop), and, if you want to be successful in the future, the difference between you and someone you’re competing with will be how much base knowledge + AI savviness you have when problem-solving.
-The base knowledge part requires a deep familiarity with the models and concepts relevant to that domain—and this is what your instructors want to help you with.
-It’s true, to a certain extent, that computer programmers for example can “program with words” and increasingly rely on higher-order thinking rather than just typing out routine functions again and again.
+It’s true, to a certain extent, that computer programmers can program with words and increasingly rely on higher-order thinking rather than just typing out routine functions again and again (see: Cursor, Replit, and other software that can build entire apps and websites with simple prompts).
 Many operations are becoming higher-order.
 But accessing those higher-order ways of thinking (prompting with models and concepts in mind) is what you need to acquire proficiency in first.
+It’s why you’re in college.
 Without those tools and frameworks, you’ll be as replaceable as another worker who can type things into a chatbot.
 But with those tools and the comfort of working with them in challenging environments, you will better unlock the potential of AI.
+It’s hard to overemphasize how important this basic concept is: relying too heavily on AI during parts of your college workflow and learning can lead to your own “deskilling” through cognitive offloading.
+But using these tools in certain parts of your workflow can also boost learning.

 Higher education is beginning to adjust to this new world in which chatbots can help students at any moment.
-This may help reduce the amount of busy work you feel in the classroom.
-At the same time, you will be expected to demonstrate what choices you’ve made in order to solve certain challenges, that will take work and struggle, and course policies and sanctions are there to provide guardrails to ensure that happens.
+These tools may help reduce the amount of busy work you feel in the classroom; no one enjoys struggling with tasks they find unenjoyable or meaningless.
+At the same time, you will be expected to demonstrate what choices you’ve made in order to solve certain challenges, that will sometimes take work and struggle, and course policies and sanctions are there to provide guardrails to ensure you’re prepared for greater challenges ahead.

 Important note about AI detectors in college and the workplace